Skip to main content

 No applications can be approved until appropriate arrangements are made.
 These may include the options set out below:

-The Head of School also needs to ensure that proper arrangements have been made for the supervision of postgraduate research students.
-Departments will either establish joint supervision for all research students, or ensure that students of staff members on Study Leave are provided with an alternative supervisor for the duration.
+• The Head of School should ensure that proper arrangements have been made for the supervision of postgraduate research students.
+Departments will either establish joint supervision for all research students or ensure that students of staff members on Study Leave are provided with an alternative supervisor for the duration.
 This will not, of course, preclude the continuation of contacts with the existing supervisor if so desired, but it will ensure that students can seek advice and support in their studies.

 Superannuation arrangements